 Disclaimers

-The information provided on this page is my own opinions on these movies (unless otherwise stated).
+• The reviews on this page are my opinions of these movies (unless otherwise stated).

-Reviews are based on my understanding of these films and may differ from an official synopsis.
+• Reviews are based on my interpretation of these films and may differ from the official synopsis.

-The content on this page is not associated with or approved by Amazon, MGM, EON Productions Limited, United Artists Corporation, its affiliates or licensees.
+• The content on this page is not associated with or approved by Amazon, MGM, EON Productions Limited, United Artists Corporation, or their affiliates or licensees.

-Some links on this page are Amazon affiliate links, which may result in a small commission coming back to me if you click on them and buy something, however, this does not affect the price you pay.
+• Some links on this page are Amazon affiliate links, which may result in a small commission for me if you click on them and make a purchase; however, this does not affect the price you pay.